wp-plugins/media-library-assistant/readme.txt

 <h4>Gallery Display Content</h4>

-Three `[mla_gallery]` parameters provide an easy way to control the contents of gallery items without requiring the use of custom Markup templates.
+Four `[mla_gallery]` parameters provide an easy way to control the contents of gallery items without requiring the use of custom Markup templates.

 * `mla_link_text`: replaces the thumbnail image or attachment title text displayed for each gallery item.